docker/docs/engine/userguide/storagedriver/device-mapper-driver.md

   images which are all based on `alpine`, the `alpine` image and all its parent images are only stored once each on disk.

-- Snapshots are an implenentation of a copy-on-write (CoW) strategy.
+- Snapshots are an implementation of a copy-on-write (CoW) strategy.
 This means that a given file or directory is only copied to the container's writable layer when it is modified or deleted by that container.